ikamedawn/python-library-template/README.md

 # Python Library Template

-Clone this repository and run setup_repo.sh to setup a new python library.
+Steps to use this template:
+1. Create a new repository on GitHub using this template
+2. Add permissions for workflow